seenons/seenons-be-assignment/README.md

 ### Service Provider Coverage

-    Definition:
+> **Definition**:
-      A relational entry that links Service Providers with specific Waste Streams coverages.
+> A relational entry that links Service Providers with specific Waste Streams coverages.
-    Role:
+> **Role**:
-      It is used to determine which Waste Streams are covered by a Service Provider in a given area
+> It is used to determine which Waste Streams are covered by a >Service Provider in a given area
-    Attributes:
+> **Attributes**:
-      id: A unique identifier for the Service Provider Coverage.
+> id: A unique identifier for the Service Provider Coverage.
-      stream: The Waste Stream that the Service Provider can handle.
+> stream: The Waste Stream that the Service Provider can handle.
-      postal_code_start: The starting postal code of the area covered by the Service Provider.
+> postal_code_start: The starting postal code of the area covered by >the Service Provider.
-      postal_code_end: The ending postal code of the area covered by the Service Provider.
+> postal_code_end: The ending postal code of the area covered by the >Service Provider.
-      weekday_availability: An array of weekdays that the Service Provider can handle the Waste Stream.
+> weekday_availability: An array of weekdays that the Service >Provider can handle the Waste Stream.

 | id  |  stream  | postal_code_start | postal_code_end |              weekday_availability              |
 | :-: | :------: | :---------------: | :-------------: | :--------------------------------------------: |